 Email is a rapid and inexpensive means of communication.
-All legislators have access to e-mail while at the State House through a central message system.
-To e-mail House members, address messages to the member at house3@mindspring.com.
+All legislators have access to email while at the State House through a central message system.

+House members receive messages at house3@mindspring.com

 Senators receive messages at alsenate@mindspring.com.